liaayuin/Lead-Management-App/README.md

 - **Frontend** → Next.js + Tailwind CSS
 - **Database** → MongoDB

-This project was built as part of a take-home assignment to demonstrate working with **Next.js, Node.js, APIs, and databases**.
+This project was built as part of an assignment to demonstrate working with **Next.js, Node.js, APIs, and databases**.

 ---